Productivity Tip: Multitasking slows you down

 The picture says it all.
 Multitasking really slows you down.
 Suppose you have two tasks to do: Task A and Task B. When you perform your tasks alternately (as in the top line) you pay a big overhead cost.
 Each time you are resuming a task, you have to load all the information related to it into your head and to enter into the state of mind that you had been when you last stopped doing it.
 This overhead is known in computer science as context switch.
+The top IGCSE Computer Science tutors can teach you more.
+No wonder it’s always helpful to take a breather every once in a while on sites such as 10x10bet.

 When you work on each task until it is done (bottom line), you save yourself the context switch overhead.
 And therefore you are able to finish earlier.
 Each of the tasks on the bottom line is completed before the corresponding task on the first row.
 By the deadline (finish time), you had completed both tasks and even had time to rest (the blue arrow).

 I prefer to manage my work as in the second row.
 When I work on a software project, I always get into my working room knowing that I am on the task until it is done.
 After several minutes, my mind enters the world of the project I am doing.
 I can’t hear or see anything not related to it.
 I totally live it.
+To make this workflow even better, I recommend exploring AI tools for app maker.
+These tools can simplify and automate parts of software development, helping you maintain your deep focus and potentially speeding up project completion.

 And before I notice, the task is done.